Paperspace/Docs/projects/create-a-project.md

 1. a PR is opened against that default branch;
 1. a commit is pushed such a PR's branch.

-## Creating a Standalone Paperspace Project via the Paperspace Web App
+## Creating a Standalone Paperspace Project via the Paperspace Console
 1. Begin the Create Project flow and supply a project name.
 1. Run experiments manually for the Project via the Experiment Builder or [the CLI](https://github.com/Paperspace/paperspace-python).